 What are Social Media KPIs?

 Key Performance Indicators (KPIs) in the context of social media are measurable values that help businesses gauge their performance on various social platforms.
-These indicators are tailored to evaluate the effectiveness of social media strategies, campaigns, and activities against predetermined objectives.
+These indicators are tailored to evaluate the effectiveness of social media reports, campaigns, and activities against predetermined objectives.

 Since over 80% of businesses rely on social media as their primary channel for marketing, it is important to get the strategies right.
 Social media KPIs help to devise successful strategies with insightful details from factors like reach, engagement, conversion, leads and so on.